cghiaus/ELECTRE_Tri/README.md

 ├── environment.yml
 └── requirements.txt
 ```
+- `code`: examples in Python.
+- `data`: input files for the methods.
+- `docs`: documentation in Jupyter notebooks.
+- `src`: source code of the two modules.

 ## Summary

 - `code/examples`: Python scripts that use the modules from `/src` and data from `/data`.